{{tl-dr}}

 Visualize data on Jira with built-in charts and graphs like:

-- Control Charts: they are valuable for monitoring process stability and identifying variations or anomalies in project data.
+They are valuable for monitoring process stability and identifying variations or anomalies in project data.
 They plot project metrics, such as cycle time or lead time, over time and define upper and lower control limits.
 Control charts help teams understand the common causes of variation and differentiate them from special causes, enabling proactive problem-solving and continuous process improvement.

-- Jira Boards: A Jira board typically consists of a collection of a list of tasks: stories, epics, and issues, represented as cards, which are organized into different columns based on their current stage in the workflow.
+A Jira board typically consists of a collection of a list of tasks: stories, epics, and issues, represented as cards, which are organized into different columns based on their current stage in the workflow.
 The columns on the board represent different statuses or stages, such as "To Do," "In Progress," "In Review," and "Done."
 This visual representation allows team members to see at a glance which tasks are in progress, which are completed, and which require attention.

-- Jira Dashboard Extensions: they provide additional visualization widgets and gadgets that can be added to (here will be a link to an article about Jira dashboards-not published yet) Jira dashboards.
+They provide additional visualization widgets and gadgets that can be added to Jira dashboards.
 These extensions allow project teams to combine multiple visual elements, such as charts, graphs, and reports, in a single view.
-Dashboards become powerful information hubs, providing a holistic overview of project performance and enabling quick access to key insights.
-You can create and customize your dashboard, make it personal, or share it with team members and stakeholders.
+For example, you can add a Created vs Resolved Work Items Report to see if your backlog is growing.

 Enhanced Visualization Capabilities with Third-Party Add-ons and Plugins

 With a diverse selection of add-ons and plugins available in the Atlassian Marketplace, users have the flexibility to choose the ones that best align with their project goals and visualization demands.
+When basic boards are no longer enough, one specific question typically arises: What are the best Jira resource management solutions?
+The answer lies in apps that offer a combination of visual timelines, capacity planning, and automated reporting.

 Best Practices for Visualizing Jira Reports and Projects